bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 Now, the opposite.
 Bob signs an extra clause on his contract, and it says if I ever execute contract 1b, well, all the money is going to go to Alice.
 And Alice can take that.
-I know it's a bit complicated, but what I'm trying to illustrate to you is that essentially, it's almost just a legal wrangling; it's just a legal construction.
+I know it's a bit complicated, but what I'm trying to illustrate to you is that essentially, it's almost just like a legal wrangling; it's just a legal construction.
 What it means is that here's Bob; he's paid his $60 to Alice.

 If he decides to be a cheat and tries to use the old version of the contract and walks over here and says, "Give me that," his money's locked for one day, remember?